tvh0021/aweSOM/docs/source/installation.rst

         cd aweSOM
         pip install .

-2. Install JAX with CUDA support separately:
+2. Install JAX with CUDA support separately, otherwise JAX will not recognize the GPU:

     .. code-block:: bash